Why Choose Us for Pediatric Cancer Care?

 Our physicians are continuously asked to participate in--and often lead--national research trials by the National Institutes of Health and other respected organizations.
 For example, we're one of only 14 medical centers in North America with access to phase 1 clinical trials for neuroblastoma.

-At any one time, there are more than 80 cancer clinical trials available to young patients at Comer Children's Hospital.
+At any one time, there are more than 80 cancer clinical trials available to young patients at Comer Children's.
 Because of the innovative research conducted here, our patients often have access to new treatment modalities years before they are widely available elsewhere.

 Our kid-friendly, family-centered program is staffed by outstanding physicians, some of whom are widely recognized for their efforts to improve cancer care in children.
 Here are just a few examples:

-- John Cunningham, MD, section chief of pediatric hematology/oncology, has received acclaim for his work studying malignant and non-malignant blood diseases.
+- John Cunningham, MD, director of Hematopoietic Stem Cell Transplantation, has received acclaim for his work studying malignant and non-malignant blood diseases.
 One way Dr. Cunningham is helping advance care is by finding new methods to expand the donor pool for children awaiting stem cell transplants.
 He's now piloting a study that uses stem cells procured from biological parents for kids who don't have a sibling match.

 - The neuroblastoma program here is led by Susan Cohn, MD, an authority on this childhood cancer.
 Dr. Cohn is a national leader in conducting clinical trials for the disease, including phase 1 trials for aggressive, relapsed neuroblastoma.